mateaW/rinbp25-LLM-prompt-Optimizer/README.md

 4. Responses are evaluated using fitness functions (relevance, clarity, accuracy, etc.).
 5. The best-performing prompts are selected for the next generation.
 6. All prompt relationships are stored in a graph database.
-7. Successful generations can be saved as snapshots and branched into new experiments.

 ---